 What is happening with all the things (assets) Marylhurst owns?
 Can I ask for, or purchase, a specific item?

 We are still learning what the university’s rights and responsibilities are in terms of distributing our assets.
 If there is a specific item you would like to express interest in, please complete this form.
 We’ll respond to every inquiry when we have an answer.
 Please be aware this process could take several months.
+If you would like to be notified of the auction date and details, and you did not already submit a request via the Asset Inquiry Form, please sign up to receive the auction notice here.

 Informational Events – Past